MADE FOR TV

 The Ice Cream Girls (2013)

-Dorothy Koomson has announced that her 2010 novel is to be adapted by Left Bank Pictures for a three-part TV series.
-The story is about Serena (Lorraine Burroughs) and Poppy (Jodhi May) who witnessed a tragic event as teenagers.
+Dorothy Koomson's 2010 novel, The Ice Cream Girls, was adapted as a three-part TV series.
+The story is about Serena (Lorraine Burroughs) and Poppy (Jodhi May) who in the summer of 1995 are accused of murdering a schoolteacher.
+The pair go their separate ways and lead very different lives.
+But now, they are forced to confront each other and their dark, shared history.
 On her website, Koomson admits the scriptwriters will change the story somewhat.
 "I do know they've changed the ending.
 No, I have no say in that but I'm sure it'll be fabulous," she said.
-Shooting begins late August and the series is expected to air on ITV in Britain in 2013.
+The series aired on ITV in Britain in 2013.

 The Carrie Diaries (2012)

-Sarah Strohmeyer's 2006 novel is being made into a TV movie for the US Lifetime channel.
-It has been renamed Lying to be Perfect and stars Australian actress Poppy Montgomery (Without a Trace).
-It's about Nola Devlin and her friends who make a pact to transform themselves following the weight-loss tips offered by Sass magazine's advice columnist Belinda Apple.
+Sarah Strohmeyer's 2006 novel, The Cinderella Pact, became Lying to Be Perfect when it screened as a TV movie on the Lifetime channel in January 2010.
+Starring Australian actress Poppy Montgomery, it's about Nola Devlin and her friends who make a pact to transform themselves following the weight-loss tips offered by Sass magazine's advice columnist Belinda Apple.
 But Nola, an editor on the magazine, knows the tips are not the answer - because she has a secret identity as the trendy and thin British advice columnist and made them all up herself.
-It's due to air in January 2010.

-English author Phillipa Ashley's 2006 novel is being adapted for a Lifetime TV movie, renamed Twelve Men of Christmas.
-Scheduled to be screened in the US in December 2009, it stars Kristin Chenoweth (Pushing Daisies) and tells the story of a down-on-her-luck New York public relations executive, E.J., who gets a Montana search-and-rescue crew to shoot a naked fundraising calendar.
-Josh Hopkins (Ally McBeal, Private Practice) plays the love interest Will.
+English author Phillipa Ashley's 2006 novel Decent Exposure (known as Dating Mr December in the US) was adapted as a Lifetime TV movie, renamed Twelve Men of Christmas.
+Aired in the US in December 2009, it stars Kristin Chenoweth and tells the story of a down-on-her-luck New York public relations executive, E.J., who gets a Montana search-and-rescue crew to shoot a naked fundraising calendar.
+Josh Hopkins plays the love interest Will.
 The movie is set in the Rocky Mountains, while the novel was originally set in the UK's Lake District.

 Maneater (2009)